Federal regulations require UC Davis Financial Aid and Scholarships to establish Standards for Satisfactory Academic Progress (SAP).

 Satisfactory Academic Progress Appeal Instructions

 If students meet SAP standards by the annual evaluation they may regain financial aid eligibility for the following academic year.
 In general, the annual SAP evaluation occurs in July.
+After the SAP evaluation occurs, all students will receive an email notification informing them of their current SAP status (e.g., meeting SAP standards or not meeting SAP standards and cancellation of future financial aid, if applicable).
 Students who lose financial aid eligibility may submit an appeal.

 When filing an appeal, provide a full explanation along with detailed documentation (i.e. minimum progress waiver, medical diagnosis) verifying the circumstances that led to the inability to meet SAP.
-It is also important to examine ways to eliminate deficiencies and provide a realistic plan towards reaching graduation.
+Some examples of circumstances that would be considered in the appeal process are the death of a close relative or personal injury or illness of the student.
+It is also important to examine ways to eliminate deficiencies and provide a realistic plan toward reaching graduation.

 Priority deadline: SAP appeals submitted by this date will be reviewed before the fee deadline for each term.